FreshHead/weather-widget/README.md

 # weather-widget
-Weather widget on Vue 3 that bundles into custom element
+Weather widget on TypeScript + Vue 3 that bundles into custom element